Nitesh-bit/useMovie/README.md

 - Error handling
 - useEffect
 - useEffect Cleanup function
+- Local Storage
+- useRef

 ### What I learned

-Here, I learned more about fetching the data from the outside world using useEffect and then applying async and await functionality to achieve asynchronous programming.
-I used the concept of props drilling here which we can use to pass the variables of one component to its sibling components.
-I got to learn about controlled components, and how we can convert uncontrolled components to controlled components.
+Here, I learned more about fetching data from the outside world using useEffect and applying async and await functionality to achieve asynchronous programming.
+I used the concept of prop drilling here, which we can use to pass the variables of one component to its sibling components.
+I learned about controlled components and how we can convert uncontrolled components to controlled ones.
+A new concept was introduced here, which I have learned, and that is local storage.
+I store users' watched movies in local storage, and on refresh, the watched movies will still be there on a new load.

 ## Author